A Case Study and the Case for Clustered Open Space

 Thirty years ago, New Hampshire’s development boom was reaching a fever pitch.
 The last farm in Nashua was sprouting pavement.
 Bobcats had disappeared from Amherst and Bedford, and migratory songbirds were sending messages of double trouble — forest destruction in the tropics and forest fragmentation in the Northeast.

 What should a conservation education center do?
 The Harris Center chose to become a local land trust to demonstrate how neighborhoods and organizations could work together to protect clusters of undeveloped parcels and thus maximize the attributes and resources provided by open space.
-Clustered open space has multiple advantages over dispersed protected areas: It ensures contiguous blocks of habitat for far-ranging species like bobcat, moose and black bear; it provides the forest interior needed by some neotropical migrant songbirds like ovenbirds and black-throated blue warblers; it maintains forests on a scale large enough to manage for both timber and wildlife; it preserves the potential for backcountry recreation such as “wilderness” canoe camping, as well as hunting plus on- and off-trail trekking; and it can also preserve scenic drives down country roads with scenic viewsheds that all ages can enjoy.
-Last but not least, clustered open space can protect not only shore lands but whole watersheds for current and future wellheads, reservoirs, and other vital water supply resources.
+Clustered open space has multiple advantages over dispersed protected areas: it ensures contiguous blocks of habitat for far-ranging species like bobcat, moose, and black bear; it provides forest interior needed by some neotropical migrant songbirds like ovenbirds and black-throated blue warblers; it maintains forests on a scale large enough to manage for both timber and wildlife; it preserves the potential for backcountry recreation such as “wilderness” canoe camping, as well as hunting plus on- and off-trail trekking; and it can also preserve scenic drives down country roads with viewsheds that all ages can enjoy.
+Last but not least, clustered open space can protect not only shorelands but whole watersheds for current and future wellheads, reservoirs, and other vital water supply resources.

 All of these attributes are illustrated by an area centered on the Harris Center known as the Supersanctuary, an aggregate of protected parcels in a 120 square mile portion of the Monadnock Region central highlands and including parts of Antrim, Greenfield, Hancock, Harrisville, Nelson, Peterborough, and Stoddard.
 When the Harris Center coined the name in 1985, the Supersanctuary contained several nodes of protected land totaling about 3,000 acres.
 By protecting land abutting these nodes and making connections among them, the Supersanctuary has now grown to some 33,000 acres, including four 2,000+ foot mountains and surrounding forest land, five lakes over 100 acres, ten smaller ponds, a thousand acres along the Contoocook River and major tributary junctions, 1,600 acres along the Contoocook’s North Branch, several scenic roads, and wetlands including floodplain, swamp, marsh, fen, and wet meadow.